At the Circulating Library Author Information: Francis John Harrison Rankin

 Author: Francis John Harrison Rankin (1805–1847)

-Biography: Francis John Harrison Rankin was born in 1805.
+Biography: Francis John Harrison Rankin was born in 1805 in Bristol.
 He attended university, earned a B.A., and took religious orders.
 In 1834, he traveled to west Africa and wrote a book about his experiences, The White Man's Grave: A Visit to Sierra Leone in 1834 (1836).
 He also wrote a satirical play "The Possums of Aristophanes" for Fraser's Magazine in the September 1836 issue.
 His only novel, The Man Without Soul, followed in 1838.
+In 1838, he married Mary Follett Dunsford and the couple had two daughters.
 In 1843, Rankin was appointed chaplain to Gambia.
 He died a few years later, in 1847, in Gambia.

 References: Gentleman's Magazine (June 1847)

 - The Man Without Soul: A Novel.
 2 vol. London: Bentley, 1838.